Stability conditions in families: Semiorthogonal decompositions and base change

 \end{Lem}

 \begin{proof} For $F \in \Db(S)$ and $G \in \Db(X)$, we compute

 which proves the formula for $\alpha_E^!$.
 Moreover, we have

 where the final line holds because $E$ is relative exceptional.
 This proves that $\alpha_E$ is fully faithful.
-Finally, an argument similar to the one for $\alpha_E^!$ shows the existence and claimed formula for $\alpha_E^*$ in the presence of a perfect relative dualizing complex. \end{proof}
+Finally, an argument similar to the one for $\alpha_E^!$ shows the existence and claimed formula for $\alpha_E^*$ in the presence of a relative dualizing complex which is a shift of a line bundle. \end{proof}

 \begin{Rem} If the assumption in Lemma~\ref{Lem-relexcept-adjoint} guaranteeing the existence of $\alpha_E^*$ holds and $X$ is in addition regular of finite Krull dimension, then in fact $\alpha_E^*(G) \simeq \cHom_S(G, E)^{\vee}$.
 Indeed, the regularity of $X$ guarantees that $\Db(X) = \Dperf(X)$, and then the claim follows easily from Grothendieck duality. \end{Rem}